 In this section you can learn more about ‘why’ we work with constructive journalism.
 Here we present to you the key facts that underline the need for new ways of doing journalism.

-The Reuters Institute has just launched its Digital News Report for this year.
-Whilst we haven’t had time to explore it thoroughly we noted these two findings
+The Reuters Institute launched its Digital News Report earlier this year.
+Though the report focuses less on the drivers of news avoidance than 2019 we noted these two findings

 - In the January poll across countries, less than four in ten (38%) said they trust most news most of the time – a fall of four percentage points from 2019.
 Less than half (46%) said they trust the news they use themselves.
 Political polarisation linked to rising uncertainty seems to have undermined trust in public broadcasters in particular, which are losing support from political partisans from both the right and the left.